Updated

 This knowledge is presumed if all of the following are true:

-- the DMV (Department of Motor Vehicles) mailed a notice to the defendant telling him that his/her driving privilege had been suspended/revoked,
+- the DMV (Department of Motor Vehicles) mailed a notice to you telling you that your driving privilege had been suspended/revoked,

-- the notice was sent to the accused’s most recent address, and
+- the notice was sent to your most recent address, and

 - the notice was not returned to the department as undeliverable or unclaimed.